Thomas Nettleship Staley: Life

 His presence provoked conflict with the American Board of Commissioners for Foreign Missions because they considered him a symbol of ritualism.
 The fact that he was a bishop also bothered the Calvinists who disliked any kind of religious hierarchy.
-In a letter to Rufus Anderson of the American Board, the British missionary William Ellis (who had visited the Hawaiian islands in 1825) wrote that Staley was "associated with that section of the Church of England from which the greatest number of perverts to Popery has proceeded, and between whom and the Roman Catholics the difference is reported to be slight ..."
+In a letter to Rufus Anderson of the American Board, the British missionary William Ellis (who had visited the Hawaiian Islands in 1825) wrote that Staley was "associated with that section of the Church of England from which the greatest number of perverts to Popery has proceeded, and between whom and the Roman Catholics the difference is reported to be slight ..."
 Even the American writer Mark Twain criticized Staley as an agent of Britain.

 Staley publicly defended his actions as being non-political, but was considered symbolic of the struggle for influence on the islands.
 Although he was appointed to the King's Privy Council 1863–1864 and Board of Education in 1865, he denied ever giving political advice, or being behind any plots leading to British colonization of the islands.
 In December 1863 he held the memorial service for Kamehameha IV and later dedicated the Royal Mausoleum where the royal family was reburied.
 The next King Kamehameha V continued his support and the cornerstone for the Cathedral Church of Saint Andrew was laid in a ceremony in March 1867.
+On 13 June 1865, his young daughter was baptised at a temporary cathedral in Honolulu.